 - Kevin Peesker, President, Microsoft Canada and ITAC National Board Chair

 - Xerxes Cooper, General Manager, Global Technology Services, IBM Canada and ITAC National Board Director

 - Glenn Laverty, President & CEO, Ricoh Canada & SVP, Strategy Office, Ricoh Americas and ITAC National Board Director

-Come and hear an engaging discussion providing different perspectives of four male technology leaders on how they are activating change, and how their organizations have made progress increasing female advancement and retention in the tech sector.
+Come and hear an engaging discussion providing different perspectives of three male technology leaders on how they are activating change, and how their organizations have made progress increasing female advancement and retention in the tech sector.

 The reception offers a great opportunity to network.
 For the panel discussion, audience will be encouraged to ask questions and overall it is sure to be a dynamic discussion.

 DATE: June 20, 2019